SRCD Federal Policy Fellowship Program

 Examples of Executive Branch Fellow Responsibilities

 SRCD Executive Branch Fellows are involved with bridging research and policy through a variety of responsibilities.
 Past fellows have been provided with training opportunities to work on programmatic and research funding; the federal regulatory process; program evaluation for federal programs; and other implementation aspects of federal policymaking.
-For example, some fellows' placements have provided them with opportunities to contribute to study design for congressionally mandated and federally-funded studies, to write RFA's and Program Announcements for federal grant programs, and to contribute to grant review for extramural grant applications, to foster cross-agency collaborations, and to develop new research agendas to inform programs and policies that serve diverse populations.
+For example, some fellows' placements have provided them with opportunities to contribute to study design for congressionally mandated and federally-funded studies, to write RFA's and Program Announcements for federal grant programs, to contribute to grant review for extramural grant applications, to foster cross-agency collaborations, and to develop new research agendas to inform programs and policies that serve diverse populations.

 Executive Branch Fellowship Placement Process